Uncertainty Quantification of Surrogate Models using Conformal Prediction: Experiments

+Although the FNO predicts plasma evolution over an entire shot duration, we structure the problem as an initial value problem where each forecast depends solely on its initial 10 frames.
+As illustrated in \cref{fig:time_window_ibvp}, this allows us to treat each input-output pair as exchangeable: the model predicts the entire spatio-temporal output tensor simultaneously rather than sequentially, preserving the temporal structure.

-We have the following arguments to support the validity of using CP for this time dependant problem, 1) only the calibration dataset and the prediction $X_{n+1}$ are required to be exchangeable, 2) we predict errors over an entire time interval simultaneously, not sequentially, and 3) we assume there is no large shift in the data between the calibration shot and prediction shot.
-The exchangeability requirement across the calibration and prediction shot requires them to follow similar plasma discharge profiles and device conditions.
-Predicting across a characteristically different shot violates this assumption and suffers from lack of coverage as shown in \cref{appendix_camera}.
+The validity of CP for this application rests on three key properties: (1) only the calibration dataset and prediction $X_{n+1}$ must be exchangeable, (2) we predict error bars over the complete time interval simultaneously, not autoregressively, and (3) we assume minimal distributional shift between calibration and prediction shots.
+This final assumption requires that calibration and prediction shots exhibit similar plasma discharge profiles and device conditions.

+To assess sensitivity to exchangeability violations, we compare coverage across shots with similar versus dissimilar plasma profiles relative to the calibration set. \Cref{fig:camera_coverage_diff_shots} demonstrates that predictions on shots with substantially different characteristics suffer from insufficient coverage, highlighting the importance of the exchangeability assumption across the calibration and prediciton set.
+The calibration shot is indicative of a L-mode of confinement within the plasma, where as the inexchangeable prediciton shot shows H-mode of confinement characterising a vastly different physics regime \citep{Howlett_2023}.
+When this assumption holds, CP provides exact coverage as shown in \cref{appendix_camera}. \Cref{fig:fno_camera} visualises the calibrated error bars for plasma evolution forecasts across the tokamak central solenoid, demonstrating 50\% coverage ($\alpha=0.5$).